com-480-data-visualization/datavis-project-2022-wyw/README.md

 * images.zip: A file contains all paintings of each artists.
 All images are full size and divided in corresponding folders and sequentially numbered
 * resized.zip: Same work with images.zip but images have been resized and extracted from folder structure.
 Images in this file have smaller size which allow us to process model faster

-Considering the preprocessing, the image.zip and resized.zip are colllections of images, only the artists.csv has one name garbled, all of them are very clean and don't need much preprocessing.
+Considering the preprocessing, the image.zip contains 51 folders and we find two folders are repeatitive.
+So we need to delete the duplicated folder.
+The other two files resized.zip and artists.csv are very clean and don't need much preprocessing.

 ### Problematic